Generic Name: doxorubicin (DOX oh ROO bi sin)

 This medicine can pass into body fluids (urine, feces, vomit).
 For at least 48 hours after you receive a dose, avoid allowing your body fluids to come into contact with your hands or other surfaces.
 Caregivers should wear rubber gloves while cleaning up a patient's body fluids, handling contaminated trash or laundry or changing diapers.
 Wash hands before and after removing gloves.
 Wash soiled clothing and linens separately from other laundry.

 Do not receive a "live" vaccine while using doxorubicin, or you could develop a serious infection.
-Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Adriamycin (doxorubicin) side effects